 When your organization operates on a global scale, it is important to find influential leaders in each region to sponsor change management capability.
 Consider who will sponsor change capability for the North American operations?
 For the European operations?
 For Asia?
 Ideally, if you have access to these high-level sponsors across the organization, you can support them with a sponsor roadmap that ensures these executives act in a cohesive manner, taking consistent action and communicating consistent messages to the organization.

 However, to be successful globally, it is also important that each global leader adapts messages and actions to resonate with the culture they are influencing.
-This is why having a group of global leaders is essential to building change capability.
+This is why having a group of global change leaders is essential to building change capability.
 These sponsors act as role models to the other leaders in their region by demonstrating effective sponsorship on all initiatives.
 They can also translate the following messages into language that resonates across your global organization:

 - Why change management matters